 Back in the Office, everyone goes to open the important document and is greeted by a blank page.
 This is not good.
 They call you, in the IT department, in a panic.

 If you have Versioning enabled for the Document Library that this document lives in, no problem at all.
 You can just go to the SharePoint library and restore the document to a previous version – one that isn’t empty.
 You’re hailed as a hero and everyone gets back to work.

 Now, if you DON’T have versioning enabled it gets kind of tricky.
 There are no easily accessible backups in SharePoint Online and in order to get anything restored from a Backup you need to log a ticket with Microsoft Support.
 This can take days or weeks.
 The SharePoint Recycle Bin is of little use here, because the document itself wasn’t deleted – it was just overwritten by a save.

 As you can see, versioning is important, especially in SharePoint Online.
 But how do you easily and quickly verify which Document Libraries have versioning enabled?

-You use the Versioning Settings report in our SharePoint Online Reports of course!
+You use the Versioning Settings report in our Office 365 reporting tool of course!

 So there you have it – by regularly scheduling a Versioning report to be emailed out to you on a weekly basis you can ensure that all libraries always have the correct versioning settings enabled.